zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosmfauth/README.md

     }

     /**
-     * Convert exception message's byte stream of data into a string *
+     * Convert an exception message's byte stream of data into a string *
      * @param e ZosmfRequestException object
      * @return string value